Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 ^^^^^^^^^^

 An experiment is made up of all the different bricks needed to perform a federated learning training and testing: the training data, the algorithm used to do the local training, the federated learning strategy, the metric and the test data.
-Launching an experiment creates a compute plan.
+Launching an experiment creates a :ref:`concept_compute_plan`.

 Algorithm
 ^^^^^^^^^

 .. warning::
-    A Substrafl algorithm is not the same as a Substra algorithm!
+    A Substrafl algorithm is not the same as a Substra :ref:`concept_algorithm`!

 A Substrafl algorithm contains the local training and predict code and all the associated hyper parameters (batch size, loss, optimizer, etc).